RyanNgCT/CS2106-prep/Week 3/Lecture 3 - Process Scheduling.md

 	- **Balance:** all parts of the computing system should be utilized
 ### B4.
 Policies
 1. **Non-preemptive**
-	- process stays scheduled until it blocks or *gives up CPU voluntarily*
+	- process stays scheduled in the running state until it blocks or *gives up CPU voluntarily*

 2. **Preemptive**
-	- process is provided a time quota to run, but it can block or give up the time slice early
+	- process is provided a time quota to run, but it can **block** or choose to **give up** the time slice early
-	- at the end of the quota, another process gets selected where available
+	- at the end of the quota, *another process* gets selected where available and the running process is suspended

 ### B5.
 Steps
 - scheduler is triggered and the OS takes over